-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENT (continued) FOR THE YEAR ENDED 31 DECEMBER 2020 (All amounts in Saudi Riyals thousands unless otherwise stated)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENT (continued) FOR THE YEAR ENDED 31 DECEMBER 2020

 16 LONG-TERM BORROWINGS (continued)

 16-1 Syndicated Murabaha facility

 On 27 September 2020, the Group refinanced and extended the maturity date of its existing five years syndicated Murabaha facility (MFA) until 2025 for a total amount available up to SR 6 billion with two years grace period, at better commercial terms.
 Moreover, the agreement includes a working capital facility of SR 1 billion (originally SR 0.65 billion in 2018) bringing the total facility amounting to SR 7 billion until 2025, bringing additional liquidity for the Group to fund its business growth plans.
 As at 31 December 2020, the Group utilized only the outstanding amount of the existing agreement SR 1.8 billion against 7 billion existing facility.
 As at 31 December 2020, total undrawn amount against MFA is amounting to SR 5.2 billion